-Talking to Dave Erskine, Senior Manager of Analyst Relations at AMD and you can see the excitement Extravalanza brings AMD as well as the community.
+Talking to Dave Erskine, Senior Manager of Analyst Relations at AMD, you can see the excitement Extravalanza brings AMD and the community.
 As he puts it, “There is a whole community around Toronto that’s excited about [AMD] technology and the technologies that we are helping to drive, like virtual reality, augmented reality, and 4K gaming.
 This is something that we are a part of and we want to be able to showcase that to a larger community.”

 Extravalanza has evolved from where it started as a showcase of AMD more than a major tournament.

 “Past years were all about giving the Markham community a chance to see what AMD does and we put a LAN tournament on top of that.
 It was a big success, we had a lot of people come in especially from the community because you’ve got this is gem located in Markham that people don’t get a chance to see,” Erskine said.